-In treated shoots, the compounds identified accounted for XX.X - 98.2% (1 and 3 h FBE, respectively).
+Globally, in untreated shoots oxygenated compounds were more abundant than hydrocarbons (86.0 vs. 9.3%).
+In treated shoots, the compounds identified accounted for 99.5 - 98.2% (1 and 3 h FBE, respectively).
 During the recovery period, 24 compounds were identified, accounting for 99.7% of the total volatiles.

-O3 altered the percentage of identified VOCs emission during and at the end of the exposure in comparison to controls.
+O_3 altered the percentage of identified VOCs emission during and at the end of the exposure in comparison with controls.

-According to previous results, the total VOCs emission significantly increased by a factor of about 1 in O_3 fumigated individuals in comparison to controls.

-Heiden et al. [17] reported an increase of the total emission of a factor of about 2 in an O_3 resistant cultivar of Nicotiana tabacum (Bel-B) and up to a factor of 56 for a sensitive one (Bel-W3) within one day after O_3 treatment (120-170 ppb, 5 h).
+According to previous results, the total VOCs emission significantly increased by a factor of about 1 in O_3 fumigated individuals in comparison with controls.
+Heiden et al. [17] reported an increase in the total emission by a factor of about 2 in an O_3 resistant cultivar of Nicotiana tabacum (Bel-B) and up to a factor of 56 for a sensitive one (Bel-W3) within one day after O_3 treatment (120-170 ppb, 5 h).

-The emission of total mono- and sesquiterpenes did not change significantly during the treatment, although the single compounds showed evident alterations.
-In particular, the oxygenated monoterpene neral increased to 7.6% after 1 and 3 h FBE.
-Similarly, the hydrogenate sesquiterpene allo-aromandendrene was present 2.3 and 4.2% instead of 0.5% in the control shoots.
+The emission of total mono- and sesquiterpenes did not change significantly during the treatment, although single compounds showed evident alterations.
+In particular, the oxygenated monoterpene neral increased to 7.1 and 7.6% after 1 and 3 h FBE, respectively, while methyl-geranate decreased simultaneously.
+At the same time, the hydrogenate sesquiterpene allo-aromandendrene increased to 2.3 and 4.2% during O3 treatment (instead of 0.5% in the control shoots), and β -caryophyllene decreased after 1 h FBE.